Notes

 //

 Socrates: (cont.)
-Well do i know, that when that man heard Lysias' speech, he didn’t hear it only once.
+Well do I know, that when he heard Lysias' speech, he didn’t hear it only once.
 But often and repeatedly, Phaedrus urged him to speak.
 And Lysias eagerly (prothumos) obliged.

 // 228α-228β